The Montessori Method

 Gross and Fine Motor Skills: Montessori activities incorporate hands-on experiences that help preschoolers refine their gross motor skills (such as coordination, balance, and body movements) and fine motor skills (including hand-eye coordination, dexterity, and precision.)

-The Montessori House of Children is committed to providing a prepared Montessori environment in which a child can freely and naturally realize his or her fullest potential.
+The Montessori House of Children is committed to providing a curated Montessori environment in which a child can freely and naturally realize his or her fullest potential.

-At MHoC, we are committed to providing individualized attention to our students by having two dedicated educators per classroom.
+At MHoC, we are committed to providing individualized attention to our students by having two dedicated educators per classroom resulting in lower than usual child/teacher ratios across all classrooms